bltinoco/bltinoco.github.io/all_collections/_posts/2023-07-10-curriculum-vitae.md

 __________________________________________________________________________________________________________________________________________________________________
 ## Professional Experience

+<strong>Sous-Chef</strong>                                                                                                                  Jul/2025 – Current
+Catania Market and Deli (Fifth Avenue Place/Calgary).
+• Plan and execute daily menus, incorporating seasonal ingredients and cost-effective practices;
+• Ensure all food meets quality, presentation, and taste standards;
+• Prepare and cook complete meals and dishes;
+• Lead kitchen operations in the Executive Chef’s absence;
+• Supervise and train kitchen staff;
+• Monitor inventory levels and order supplies;
+• Collaborate with front-of-house staff to ensure excellent guest satisfaction and timely services;
+• Inspect food preparation and storage areas to ensure quality control and consistency;
+• Manage task assignments for kitchen staff.

+<strong>Line Cook</strong>                                                                                                                  Sep/2023 – Jul/2025
+Catania Market and Deli (Fifth Avenue Place/Calgary).
+• Provide support in the area of cooking;
+• Washes, cuts, and prepares food and ingredients for cooking;
+• Prepare and cook complete meals and dishes;
+• Prepare the kitchen tools necessary for cooking and cleaning;
+• Use manual and electric appliances for food preparation;
+• Organize the storage areas and shelves in the kitchen;
+• Respond to the needs of Chefs and other cooking staff;
+• Ensure food is properly stored and safely handled for consumption;
+• Set up and oversee buffet;
+• Ensure exceptional customer service by resolving customer inquiries, addressing complaints, and maintaining a friendly and welcoming atmosphere.

 <strong>Career Break - Financial manager</strong>                                                                                           Jan/2018 – Jul/2021
 While I was preparing financially to come to Canada to study, I worked as a financial manager for a company called Loterica Caixa Economica (Brazil).
 •	Managed financial operations, budgeting, and forecasting, ensuring efficient allocation of resources.
 •	Conducted financial analysis and provided strategic recommendations to improve profitability.
-•	Collaborated with cross-functional teams to streamline processes, resulting in operational costs.
+•	Collaborated with cross-functional teams to streamline processes, resulting in operational cost.
 •	Developed financial reports and presentations for executive decision-making.

 <strong>Laboratory Analyst</strong>                                                                                                          Feb/2017 – Out/2017
 SUZAQUIM (Brazil) https://suzaquim.com.br/
--	Conducted laboratory analysis to determine product quality using various techniques including Chromatography, Spectrophotometry, and Dry Mass Testing.
+-	Conducted laboratory analysis to determine product quality using various techniques, including Chromatography, Spectrophotometry, and Dry Mass Testing.
 -	Utilized chromatographic methods such as High-Performance Liquid Chromatography (HPLC) to analyze chemical composition and purity of samples.
 -	Employed Spectrophotometry to quantify concentrations of specific compounds in samples, ensuring compliance with quality standards.
 -	Performed Dry Mass Testing to determine moisture content and overall composition, ensuring products met desired specifications.